DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 If you’re running on macOS or Linux, you can run `ls -1p` to format your output as we see above.

-Node apps
-lications contain a `package.json` file which specifies the dependencies of the project.
+Node applications contain a `package.json` file which specifies the dependencies of the project.
 When we ran `npm install`, `npm` used our `package.json` to determine which dependencies to download and install.
 It installed them to the folder `node_modules/`.
 We explore the format of `package.json` in later lessons.

-he code we’ll be working with is inside the folder `public/`.
+The code you will be working with is inside the folder `public/`.
 Look inside that folder:

 ```
 ls public